 Postal or proxy votes can be requested (in writing) from the Returning Officer, other votes must be cast in person by secret ballot at the Annual Meeting.
 Postal vote applications must be received 14 days before the elections and postal vote papers will be dispatched not later than seven days before the Annual Group Meeting.
 Where the shortened timetable set out in section 5b is in operation postal votes will not be available.

-A Returning Officer from outside the Group membership will be appointed to count the votes.
+A Returning Officer from outside the Group membership will be appointed.

 Where there are more than two candidates for a position, voting will be by the Single Transferable Vote method.

-For Groups in control (or a Shadow Executive, when not in control) the Executive spokespeople will be elected:

-post by post by the alternative vote system or
+For Groups in control (or a Shadow Executive, when not in control) the Executive spokespeople will be elected post by post by the alternative vote system.

-as a block by Single Transferable Vote in which case the Leader will then decide on the portfolios to be allocated to each elected Executive or shadow executive member.

 The re-opening of nominations will only take place at the Annual Meeting if there are no valid nominations submitted by the deadline in section 5a or 5b, as appropriate.

 In the event of a tied vote, when there are only two candidates, lots will be drawn to achieve a result.